 Given our status as a Church of England school, we hold the teaching and learning of RE in the highest regard and the curriculum divides it focus between the teaching of the Understanding Christianity and Coventry and Warwickshire agreed syllabus.
 In this way, children learn about what it is to be a Christian and also the diverse range of other faiths and beliefs.

-Our PHSE curriculum utilises the PHSE Association guidelines and a programme of study has been devised in school, which aims to develop children’s understanding of themselves and others.
+Our PHSE curriculum utilises the JIGSAW approach and Protective Behaviours which aims to develop children’s understanding of themselves and others.

 We link the teaching of Sex and Relationships with our focus on PHSE and children’s scientific understanding of life cycles and puberty.
 Sexual reproduction is not taught in detail but some understanding of the human life cycle is necessary.
 The main focus is preparing children for the physical and emotional changes which take place in this important period of their lives.